 - Final Fantasy VIII had a last dungeon full of semi-optional bosses who need to be defeated to unlock abilities for the final battles.

-- Final Fantasy IX has this, too.
-Let us count the penultimate bosses of this game: Nova Dragon, Maliris, Tiamat, Kraken, optional boss Hades, Lich, Deathgaze, and finally Trance Kuja and Necron.
+- The penultimate bosses of this game: Nova Dragon, Maliris, Tiamat, Kraken, optional boss Hades, Lich, Deathgaze, and finally Trance Kuja and Necron.

 - The three consecutive bosses at the end of Disc 3 also count.
 And since only a brief plot segment with no encounters intervenes before Nova Dragon, in all that's eleven bosses in a row (though there are also random encounters in Memoria).

 - After you go through Zanarkand and go off to fight Sin, you face three of its parts (left and right fins, then the core) in succession.
 After that, you have to fight Sin's head, but you're allowed to leave the airship after destroying the core and come back later.

 - At the end of the game, you get to face Jecht/Braska's Final Aeon, all of your summons, and Yu Yevon.
 Although, the first one is the only one that you fight without Auto-Life status, so the others are essentially un-loseable (unless you actually try to lose).
 As such, the first one is widely considered to be the "final" boss of the game.

 - Final Fantasy XIII ends with Orphan's Cradle.
 Travel to successive areas of the Cradle requires teleportation, which drops you in a room with a powerful monster and no explanation before taking you to your destination.
 You end up fighting three bosses because of these teleports (including a Dual Boss), in addition to the Final Boss.